 Why yes, I DID swatch light effects for you.
 If you’ve ever worked with this stuff… don’t worry, I used thread conditioner and did no more than two stars in any one sitting.

-They’re pretty busy though.
+They’re pretty busy due to the variegation though.
 Didn’t seem to matter whether I stitched single stitches or stitched danish style.

 DMC Light Effects – Blended Favorites